Up to 50% off sofas & mattresses — limited‑time deals.

 • Jenna and Ethan’s shared-edge notes.

-• Scores that stay high even after time-based checks.
+• Scores that stay strong after time-based checks.

 People With Mobility or Balance Concerns

-If standing from the bed is hard for you or for someone you care about, edge support moves higher on the priority list.
+If standing from the bed is hard for you—or if you are shopping for seniors—edge support moves higher on the priority list.

 Check: